 What are the key steps in the notarization process?

-The key steps are verifying the signer’s identity, ensuring the document is complete, witnessing the signing, and completing the notarial certificate with details like the date and location of signing, followed by applying the notarial seal or stamp.
+The key steps are verifying the signer’s identity, ensuring the document is complete, witnessing the signing, and completing the notarial certificate with details like the date and location of the signing.
+The notarial seal or stamp is then applied.

 How do I find a notary public?